Sue: Is there anything I should know?

 Sue: Right, so this story should sum them up nicely, then.

-The episode begins with the Doctor negotiating with three aliens on a spaceship…
+The Doctor is negotiating with three aliens on a spaceship.

 Sue: They look like giant slugs.
-If slugs could stand upright, of course.
+If slugs could stand upright, that is.

 Me: They’re chairs.

 Sue: The aliens this week are talking chairs?

 While Leela anxiously waits for the Doctor to return to his TARDIS, she takes her frustrations out on K9.
 Again.